paulipa/sico-wiki/rules-and-requirements.md

 **Report all problems and rule breaking to any corporation CEO or the coalition executor**.
 Keep in mind that you will need to provide proof for your report, in most often in a form of chat logs.
 The leadership will deal with any and all of the problems raised and it is not the job of a line member to govern the coalition.

 # Identifying and contacting leadership
-To contact leadership you can ping `@ceo` or `@wing director` on any of the discord channels.
+To contact leadership, you can ping `@ceo` or `@wing director` on any of the discord channels.
 You will be able to see all players holding coalition positions on the right side of the discord channel, ordered in the same chain of command order as is mentioned in the rules.

 You can also send personal messages via discord or by in-game mail to any of these players.